A Dialogue Between Decolonial Theories of Latin America and Subaltern Theories of South Asia

 Tuesday, March 27th from 11:30 AM – 1:00 PM

 Due to the emergence of an Indigenous movement in Latin America and across the world, different Indigenous voices are calling into question the ontological foundations of academic knowledge, highlighting the need for the University to recognize the existence of other epistemologies and ways of creating and transmitting knowledges.
 While some universities have created ad hoc programs for the training of Indigenous scholars, these spaces are often insufficient, leading to the emergence of Indigenous universities.
-The panelists of this session, including Nallely Argüelles of the Universidad Veracruzana, Fernando García of the Peruvian Ministry of Education, and Gustavo Esteva, Collaborator with the Centro de Encuentros y Diálogos Interculturales and the Universidad de la Tierra of Oaxaca, Mexico, will discuss Indigenous knowledges as systems and the need to approach tertiary education from the perspective of epistemological diversity and interculturality.
-This session will be chaired by Luis Enrique López of the German Technical Assistance (GIZ).
+The panelists of this session, including Nallely Argüelles of the Universidad Veracruzana, Fernando García of the Peruvian Ministry of Education, Gustavo Esteva, Collaborator with the Centro de Encuentros y Diálogos Interculturales and the Universidad de la Tierra of Oaxaca, Mexico, and Mindahi Crescencio Bastida Muñoz, director of the Original Caretakers Initiative at the Center for Earth Ethics, Columbia University and General Coordinator of the Otomí-Hñahñu Regional Council in Mexico, will discuss Indigenous knowledges as systems and the need to approach tertiary education from the perspective of epistemological diversity and interculturality.
+This session will be chaired by Luis Enrique López of FUNPROEIB Andes.

 Learning, Education, and the Unknown Tomorrow: Competences for the 21st Century